ll4866/ll4866.github.io/_posts/2025-02-28-assignment-1.md

 This time, we are using ggplot to reveal some more insights.
 The graph below shows the most recurring words in all selected Sherlock Holmes books.
 Based on the word cloud we generated previously, we expect the word ‘Holmes’ or ‘Sherlock’ to appear at the top.
 In this scenario, we sorted out the words so that only words that reoccur above 150 times would show up.
 ![This is a Posit Word Freq image](/assets/images/posit-ggplot_wordfreq.png "This is a Posit Word Freq image.")

-#### First Iteration
-Next, we compared the groups to get more insights.
+**First Iteration** Next, we compared the groups to get more insights.
 In the first iteration, we compared Sherlock Holmes books with pre-SH and post-SH.
 Our expectation is to observe words closer to the center line in Sherlock Holmes with post-SH compared to with pre-SH.
 ![This is a Posit First Iteration image](/assets/images/posit-ggplot_first_iteration.png "This is a Posit First Iteration  image.")

-#### Second Iteration
-In this graph, we modified the values of the jitter size, height, and width.
+**Second Iteration** In this graph, we modified the values of the jitter size, height, and width.
 We also adjusted the colors so that it differs from the first iteration.
 We observed that the change allowed for more distinct words to show up compared to the first iteration.
 ![This is a Posit Second Iteration image](/assets/images/posit-ggplot_second_iteration.png "This is a Posit Second Iteration  image.")

-#### Third Iteration
-We decided to change things around this time by comparing pre-Sherlock Holmes books with the post and Sherlock Holmes series itself.
+**Third Iteration** We decided to change things around this time by comparing pre-Sherlock Holmes books with the post and Sherlock Holmes series itself.
 The ggplot values are the same as the previous graph.
 Only the color is changed this time around.
 ![This is a Posit Third Iteration image](/assets/images/posit-ggplot_third_iteration.png "This is a Posit Third Iteration  image.")

 ## Voyant Tools Findings
-### General
+### General Information
 ![This is a Voyant Basic Info image](/assets/images/voyant-basicInfo.png "This is a Voyant Basic Info image.")

 The data reveals that Doyle’s writing evolved after Sherlock Holmes, with post-Holmes works having the highest word count and longer sentences, indicating a shift toward more descriptive storytelling.
 Sherlock Holmes books feature shorter sentences, reinforcing their fast-paced detective style.
 Despite these differences, Doyle’s vocabulary range remained stable, as seen in the consistent 6% type-to-word ratio.